c-downey-1/digitalgarden/_notes/misc/publishing workflow.md

 2. Ctrl+p to insert template that includes the necessary "title" and "date" property <br><br> <img src="{{ site.baseurl }}/assets/publishing_template.png"/> <br>
 3. Write the note, add images with this [[image|process]], and link to existing notes
 4. Move any notes that should be published into the digitalgarden/\_notes subfolder.
-5. Stage, Commit, and Push the changes on GitKraken
+5. Stage, Commit, and Push the changes on GitKraken.
+I've considered writing a script to automate this git push to run every hour or so.
+I've decided for now to stick to manual.
 6. Netlify will pull the updates from Github and redeploy the site after a few minutes

 # Editing notes